jthaman/black-plank-theme/README.md

 ## Installation
 Download the theme.
-Unzip and copy the theme to ~/.local/share/plank/theme/ directory.
+Unzip and copy the folder (black-plank-theme-master) to the ~/.local/share/plank/themes/ directory.